 “Is he gay?”

-That was another question that Darryl figured the answer would blow his mom’s socks off.
+That was another question that Darryl figured his answer would also blow his mom’s socks off.

 Again, his mom’s reaction was surprise, what he expected.